Case Results: Lifting HTO Revocations

 The HTO revocation often occurs after three prior convictions for driving while license suspended.
 If you would like to view the case results you must read the disclaimer and acknowledge that you would like to see the results which will then be displayed on this page.

-- Disclaimer: The Florida Bar does not approve or review the case results that criminal defense attorneys list on their website.
-If you would like to learn more about our recent case results in habitual traffic offender cases, then you must acknowledge that you have read this disclaimer by clicking on the “I agree” button:
+- Disclaimer: The Florida Bar does not approve or review the case results posted here.
+If you would like to learn more about our recent case results in habitual traffic offender cases, then consider the fact that:

-- The facts and circumstances of your habitual traffic revocation under Florida law case may differ from the facts and circumstances of the cases we discuss here.
+- The facts of your habitual traffic revocation under Florida law case may differ from the facts and circumstances of the cases we discuss here.

 - Not all results are provided.